Skip to content

 • Exposure therapy: Exposure therapy exposes individuals to the negative beliefs and anxieties underlying their depression.
 Therapists help clients learn emotion regulation techniques as they face their fears.

-• Acceptance and commitment therapy (ACT): ACT helps people accept difficult emotions and experiences by determining value-based goals.
+• Acceptance and commitment therapy (ACT): ACT for depression helps people accept difficult emotions and experiences by determining value-based goals.

 • Dialectical behavioral therapy (DBT): DBT for depression involves skills training around mindfulness, emotion regulation, and interpersonal effectiveness.